cyclemaiden/Published-Projects/Tabletop Dice Roller/README.md

 > Enter dice roll (in the format of 3d6 d10 -2): ___

+Type "exit" at any time to close the program.

+> Enter dice roll (in the format of 3d6 d10 -2): exit

 See the examples for how to roll dice with the program.

 ## Examples